ApostolisSiampanis/Smart_Living/README.md

 The Smart_Living repository containts an Android application developed to manage and monitor smart devices within a connected living environment.
 Built using Kotlin and following the Clean Architecture approach, the application leverages Jetpack Compose for a modern, intuitive user interface.
 It integrates with Firebase for real-time data synchronization, backend management and user authentication.

 The application aims to enhance energy efficiency, simplify device management and improve user comfort.
 Key features include location-based detection, which ensures the user is in their designated space and environmental monitoring through the use of temperature and humidity sensors.
-This holistic approach allows users to stay connected with their samrt devices and environment from anywhere.
+This holistic approach allows users to stay connected with their smart devices and environment from anywhere.

 ## Key Features